AtomicNoggin/keynavagable/README.md

 ### Element.prototype.removeKeyAction(key)

-Stop associating a key press or key press combination to an Element
+Stop associating a key press or key press combination to an element

 #### Arguments: